 What's All the Buzz About?

-The students respond to text and apply the principles of believing in oneself and being kind to others to their own lives.
+The students respond to a picture book and apply the principles of believing in oneself and being kind to others to their own lives.

 The learner will: